Knio/dominate/pyy_html/README.markdown

       <li>Item #3</li>
     </ul>

-If you are using a database or other backend to fetch data, `pyy` supports iterables to help streamline your code:
+If you are using a database or other backend to fetch data, `pyy_html` supports iterables to help streamline your code:
     >>> print ul(li(a(name, href=link), __inline=True) for name, link in menu_items)
     <ul>